jhall9871/early-childcare-app/README.md

 ## Status

-Demo MVP with seed data is live at https://panoramic-pergola.surge.sh/
+- Demo MVP with seed data is live at https://panoramic-pergola.surge.sh/
+- Post-MVP features have not been built out

+## To Do

+- Improve initial load time when users log in.
+- Create spinner animation to run while user loads.
+- Make the "+" icon to add students (as admin) change to "x" when modal opens.
+- When submitting a message, the message input box should clear.
+- Improve accessibility site-wide.
+Keyboard accessibility, labels/alt text for icons, tab navigation need addressing.

 ## User Stories